spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/create-glue-api-resources-with-parent-child-relationships.md

 Let's say you have a module named `ModuleRestApi`, where you want to have a new endpoint `/module/1/bar` with `GET` and `POST` methods.
 To create the new endpoint, follow these steps:

-1. Create a resource using the steps described in the [How to create a storefront resource](/docs/scos/dev/glue-api-guides/{{page.version}}/routing/create-storefront-resources.html) or [How to create a backend resource](/docs/scos/dev/glue-api-guides/{{page.version}}/routing/create-backend-resources.html).
+1. Create a resource using the steps described in the [Create storefront resources](/docs/scos/dev/glue-api-guides/{{page.version}}/routing/create-storefront-resources.html) or [Create backend resources](/docs/scos/dev/glue-api-guides/{{page.version}}/routing/create-backend-resources.html).
 2. Add a child resource name:

 **src\Pyz\Glue\ModuleRestApi\ModuleRestApiConfig.php**